PPS Number Ireland: Complete Guide to Tax Identification Numbers (TIN)

 - Social welfare benefits

-Format: 7 digits followed by 1–2 letters (e.g., 1234567AB)
+Format: 7 digits followed by 1–2 letters (example: 1234567AB)

 Who Needs a PPS Number in Ireland?

-- Employees working in Ireland
+- An employee working in Ireland

-- Self-employed individuals or freelancers
+- Self-employed or freelancing

-- Non-residents earning income in Ireland
+- A non-resident earning income in Ireland

-- Students working part-time
+- A student working part-time

-- Anyone accessing public services
+- Accessing Irish public services

-- Individuals applying for social welfare
+- Applying for social welfare benefits

 PPS Number vs Other Tax Numbers in Ireland